finncat62/rocket_lora_mesh_gps_env/README.md

  This current code works for ESPwroom32 dev board, but can be adapted to any board.
 It relies on I2C and SoftwareSerial to communicate with a REYAX Lora module, GoouuuTech GT -U7 gps module, and BME280.
  The code is set so that you just have to uncomment rocket,basestation, or intermediary node and the code will work.
 Make sure to create a new node id for each node on your network, starting from 0 up to numNodes (exclusive).
 I will change this to rely on mac address written to eeprom in the future.

  Configure the pins to your setup.
-The names should be explanitory.
+The names should be explanitory. displayEnabled, bmeEnabled, gpsEnabled, and debugPrints are all macros that configure the code on uploading.
+Comment or change these to each node to work for your physical requirements.

  To set up the Lora Module:
     1) Make a new file and set Rx/Tx pins to input(or make a softwareserial).